kylebarron/cookiecutter-data-science/{{ cookiecutter.repo_name }}/admin/etc/META.md

 # Folder Structure

+## Overview

+The root of this repository is in `$main`.
+The basic layout is:

+- `admin`: Contains administrative stuff.
+Most notably `admin/emails` with e-mail exchanges I was a part of that pertain to the project.
+- `code`: Contains the project main code.
+- `docs`: Contains documentation (including this)
+- `data`: Contains all project data
+- `lib`: Libraries and aux files that can be shared by all code.
+- `out`: Contains non-data output.
+- `writeup`: Contains drafts, write-ups, etc. to be shared.

+## Detailed Structure

 - `admin/` contains administrative stuff.
 Notably
     - `admin/calls/` records all calls/meetings I was a part of.
     - `admin/emails/` contains all e-mail exchanges I was a part of that pertain to the project.
 Folders are named after the earliest e-mail in the thread they belong to: `YYYY-MM-DD - Subject`.
-Each file within those folders is an email in Markdown format, which is a plain text file that can be rendered as HTML, PDF, or DOCX (using [Pandoc](pandoc.org)).
+Each file within those folders is an email in Markdown format, which is a plain text file that can be rendered as HTML, PDF, or DOCX (using [Pandoc](https://pandoc.org)).
         - `download_emails.py` is a short script to download emails for a given query from Gmail.
 (This assumes your project emails are stored in Gmail, of course.)
 Set up the authentication using the instructions [here](https://github.com/kylebarron/gmail_download/blob/master/README.md).
     - `admin/project.log.md`, is a chronological account of events in the project.
 Though it is not a great practice, I often do not record events in this file and let my Git history speak for itself.
 - `tmp/` contains temporary files, as applicable.